bougou/alertmanager-webhook-adapter/README.md

 The default notification templates will try its best to print the alert instance information for each alert.
 The alert instance is determined from the labels of the alerts.

-The following labels are sought by priority order and choosed as "alert instance" if the label is found.
+The following labels of the alerts are sought by priority order and choosed as "alert instance" if the label is found.

 - `alertinstance`
 - `instance`